top of page

 Upcoming Events

-Thurs April 18, 6-8pm - Chess & Jazz club - Chess playing and jazz listening, open to all skill levels.
+Thurs May 2, 6-8pm - Chess & Jazz club - Chess playing and jazz listening, open to all skill levels.
 Free herbal tea.
 Every first & third Thursday of the month.

-Sat May 18 - COURTNEY STEPHENS (in person!) presents hour long, archival film live performance Terra Femme ~ "Terra Femme is an essay film comprised of amateur travelogues filmed by women in the 1920s-1950s.
+Sat May 18 - COURTNEY STEPHENS (in person!) presents live archival film lecture-performance Terra Femme ~ "Terra Femme is an essay film comprised of amateur travelogues filmed by women in the 1920s-1950s.
 The piece weaves between geographical essay, personal inquiry, and historical speculation, examining these films as both private documents and accidental ethnographies.
 The films present a new type of traveler: no longer a male seeker of conquests, she might be a divorcee on a tour of biblical gardens, or a widow on a cruise to the North Pole.
 Representing the world through women’s eyes, the films raise questions about female representation in the archive, the role of amateurism in early non-fiction filmmaking, and the politics of the Western gaze.
 At once a film about longing for past worlds through cinematic excavation, this force flows in both directions: as women from the past search for self-making in the act of looking." -LightDox, with opening short Ida Western Exile (2014, color and b/w, sound, 9 min) "Using the framework of O’Keeffe’s iconic sojourn to Ghost Ranch, New Mexico, where she lived alone in the latter part of her life and created desert-inspired masterworks, Stephens explores what this sort of elective isolation might look like for a woman living in today’s world of information overload....
 Familiar images of O’Keeffe on the ranch are accompanied by an anonymous woman’s tightly-wound phone calls with customer service representatives from places like Expedia and Starkist as she plans a trip alone out west, wondering about everything from mercury levels in tuna to weapons she’ll need for self-defense....
 Ghost Ranch was itself the site of several late Westerns, including Silverado and Cowboys vs. Aliens.
 Here, the American West’s reputation for masculine adventure and reinvention is re-envisioned through Stephens’s eyes as space for female exploration and escape.
 There’s a tension, however, between this pull toward oblivion, and the knowledge of the inherent risk involved in traveling alone as a woman.
 These phone calls reveal one woman’s conflicting hopes and fears as she prepares to embark on a journey.
 It’s unclear whether it’s real, or simply a fantasy of finding one’s own agency in the vast expanses of unfamiliar territory." -Le Cinema Club

 (filmmaker in attendance from Los Angeles + post-screening Q&A!)